 I like this Harley Davidson t-shirt because “Santa” reminds me of Esau, a guy I know.
 He’s no rebel: just a big, courtly, white-haired guy who loves to cruise his Harley out on the open road even past age 70.

 I also like this t-shirt because it is history: at one point Santa Cruz had a Harley Davidson dealership, and this t-shirt came from it.
 Here’s the other side, if you can read it: an expanded version of the Harley logo with “Santa Cruz Harley Davidson” written on it.
+It’s not much easier to read in person.

 Santa Cruz Harley Davidson was somebody’s dream: a super-plush full service dealership with an actual museum on the premises.
 Vintage Harleys stood on exhibit in front of realistic dioramas with explanatory text, special lighting, and everything you’d expect in a natural history museum.
 That store was so much cooler than it strictly needed to be.

 And it succeeded, out there on Soquel Avenue in a former department store.
-The store opened into the white-hot economy of the mid-1990s.
+The dealership opened into the white-hot economy of the mid-1990s.
 Harleys flew out the door throughout the dotcom era and into the housing bubble.

 And then it was 2008.
 The housing bubble collapsed.
 The financial system nearly did.
 A lot of people got poorer quickly — and never got richer again.
 What also collapsed was peoples’ interest in $35,000 motorcycles.
 At Santa Crux Harley Davidson, sales screeched to a complete halt.
 The design on this tee has a “copyright 2008” notice on it, and by the end of 2008 the dealership was gone.